30602 Private Sidney James Jones, 3rd Battalion Northamptonshire Regiment, later 29th Battalion Middlesex Regiment and 179884 Labour Corps

 Rolls of Honour photos: Jane Dickson, Michael Carver

 Electoral Registers for 1919 and 1920 show Sidney at his wife’s parents’ address: Hudnall Farm.
-However, by 1925, he and Annie had returned to 20 Ringshall, where he remained until after his wife Annie’s death in November 1957.
+However, by June 1921, he and Annie had returned to 20 Ringshall and he had resumed work as a Carpenter.
+He then remained at that address until after his wife Annie’s death in November 1957.

 The 1939 Register 4

 In the 1939 Register, Sidney, Annie and Nancy are at 20 Ringshall.
 Sidney is a Carpenter, Annie has “Unpaid Domestic Duties” and Nancy is a Laundry Hand, probably at Donald Goodman’s laundry just down the road at 14 Ringshall.

 In mid-May 1940, Sidney (Jubal) Jones volunteered for the Local Defence Force, which later became the Home Guard.
 He is named on PC Parker’s original list of volunteers, which shows the group divided into four sections.
 He was in No 1 Section, based in Ringshall.